 Our standard certification period is 3 years, after which a course of refresher training would then be required.
 The refresher training would certify you for a further 3 year period.
 This certification period is considered the standard minimum requirement and the period should be determined by individual organisations and based on their risk assessments and policies.
 We have a more detailed page dedicated to this question: How long are Moving & Handling courses certified for?

-We would generally be happy to accept individuals on one of our refresher courses if they have been trained by a reputable moving & handling training organisation.
+We would generally be happy to accept individuals on one of our refresher courses if they have been trained by a reputable manual handling training organisation.
 This means that you would likely have completed a four day (or similar) initial training course, and if appropriate, one or more refresher courses of not less than two days duration.
 The content of these courses should be generally similar to the training provided by Osteopaths For Industry, in that it includes practical skills, theory, teaching skills and risk assessment.

 If you are unsure as to whether your training history meets this criteria, then simply contact us – we’re here to help!